 15% OFF FOR FIRST TIME CUSTOMERS | CODE: 15OFF

 The fishing industry is heavily regulated, but we go the extra mile to ensure that our products come from ethical sources.
-While following strict practices and guidelines, we only remove one claw from each Florida stone crabs before releasing it back into the water where it's able to regenerate a new claw.
-This practice helps preserve Florida's stone crab population and means everyone will be able to enjoy these delectable crab claws for years to come!
+While following strict practices and guidelines during stone crab harvesting, we only remove one claw from each Florida stone crabs before releasing it back into the water where it's able to regenerate a new claw.
+This practice helps preserve Florida's stone crab sustainability and means everyone will be able to enjoy these delectable crab claws for years to come!

 We make sure to fish our Patas Stone Crabs following Florida’s Department Of Agriculture and consumer Services guidelines!
-We only harvest our stone crabs between October and May to allow the crab population to regrow.
+Our stone crab harvesting only takes place between October and May to allow the crab population to regrow.

 I compliance with Florida’s regulations and our own policies.
 We only harvest one of the crab’s claws at a time.
 This allows the crab to still defend itself against predators.

 Once the claw is harvested, we release the crab back into the ocean so it can regrow its claws.
 In fact, it takes approximately 3 years for the new claw to grow to a legal size before it can be harvested again!